ENFORCEMENT OF SUPPORT OBLIGATION

 implemented in June 1998 to deny passports to individuals who owe support

-valid for ten years, so it is crucial that the State’s review the case(s)
+it is generally valid for ten years, so it is crucial that the State’s review

-instead, it prevents a new passport from being issued or an existing passport
+a new passport from being issued or an existing passport from being renewed.

 If the NCP owes support

-Federal Office of Child Support Enforcement (OCSE) for Federal Tax Refund
+Office of Child Support Enforcement (OCSE) for federal tax refund offset

-for new passports and to renew an existing passport.
-If there is a match, the passport office:
+passports and to renew an existing passport.
+If there is a match, the passport

 1. Denies the NCP’s United States passport application; and,